berlenzhang/power-outages-project/README.md

 Our baseline model for the prediction problem was a linear regression model that used three features: `CAUSE.CATEGORY`, `POPDEN_URBAN`, and `U.S._STATE`.
 The columns `CAUSE.CATEGORY` and `U.S._STATE` are nominal datatypes, therefore we transformed them using one hot encoding.
 The column `POPDEN_URBAN` contains quantitative data.
 We did not transform that column in any way.

 The performance of our baseline model was quite poor.
-It received an R^2 score of 0.093 and an RMSE of 6282.43 when tested with unseen data.
+When tested with training data, it received an R^2 score of 0.195 and an RMSE of 4936.88.
+When tested with unseen data, it received an R^2 score of 0.093 and an RMSE of 6282.43.
 These results do not translate to a reliable predictive model.
 The poor performance of this model is due to the fact that we haven't found a sufficient combination of features to predict `OUTAGE.DURATION` yet.